Louis Berkhof: Legacy

 Berkhof was not known for being original or speculative but for being very good at organizing and explaining basic theological ideas following in the tradition of John Calvin, Abraham Kuyper and Herman Bavinck.
 Theologian Wayne Grudem has called Berkhof's Systematic Theology "a great treasure-house of information and analysis [...] probably the most useful one-volume systematic theology available from any theological perspective."
 Berkhof's writings continue to serve as systematic presentations of Reformed theology.
 They are organized for use in seminaries and religious education as well as individual reference, though his systematics works are demanding reads.

 One of the prominent students of Berkhof is Cornelius Van Til, whose thoughts became the major position of the tradition of Westminster Theological Seminary in the areas of apologetics and epistemology.
+Berkhof and Til wrote a book together entitled, Foundations of Christian Education.